EdwinLiavaa/satellite-broadband-service-chain/README.md

 This project was inspired by the vision:

-  * Connectivity for the underserved people in remote communities with cryptographic truth and leaving no one behind.
+  * Providing satellite broadband connectivity to the underserved people in remote communities with cryptographic truth by leaving no one behind.

 ## What it does